PeteGuy/Taction/README.md

 Download the source code, create a build folder using cmake.
 Open in visual studio, build and run.

 # Credits
-- The physucs engine is based on blog posts by Randy Gaul : https://gamedevelopment.tutsplus.com/series/how-to-create-a-custom-physics-engine--gamedev-12715
+- The physics engine is based on blog posts by Randy Gaul : https://gamedevelopment.tutsplus.com/series/how-to-create-a-custom-physics-engine--gamedev-12715